 Remove TheDirty.com permanently, in 30 days or less.

-A good reputation is built slowly over a lifetime, but it can be lost in a single instant when a negative article has been posted on TheDirty.com.
+A good reputation is built slowly over a lifetime, but it can be lost in a single instant when a negative article is posted on TheDirty.com.

 Fortunately, we're here to help.
 At Reputation X, we have a successful track record in doing what seems impossible - reclaiming your online reputation.
 Reputation X can usually remove a post on TheDirty.com within two to four weeks.
 If we can't do it, it's free.